 Upon successful completion of this course, the student should be able to apply classroom knowledge to an actual work situation.
 The internship will provide advanced students with on-the-job experience under the supervision of professionals in the industry.
 The work will be developed cooperatively with area employers, college staff and each student to provide a variety of actual job experiences directly related to the student's career goals.
 1 hrs. lecture, 15 hrs. minimum on-the-job training/wk.

-Associated Costs: In addition to the course tuition, fees, and textbooks, this course has additional expense considerations that are estimated to be \$30 to \$150.
+Associated Costs: These are additional (out-of-pocket) expense considerations that students should expect in addition to the course tuition, fees, and textbooks. \$30 to 150.

 Music (MUS)

 Introduction to Music Listening (3 CR)